If you’re feeling financial strain, here’s what to do when you’re behind on bills so you don’t feel overwhelmed by debt.

 2. Call Your Creditors

 Another key reason many people fall behind on their bills is loans.
 When you take a loan it automatically puts a recurring pressure on your finances on a monthly income.
 This can be made worse when the interest rates on loans start to kick in.
-Depending on the amount as well as the terms and conditions of the loan you can end up having a really rough time.

-The smartest and most advisable thing to minimize your monthly payments on loans is calling your creditors and renegotiating with them.
-If you’re not particularly good at negotiating there are many finance agencies that provide this service.
-The best way to avoid taking loans on furniture, gadgets, and other stuff is opting for buy now pay later options.
 Refinancing your home loan is another way to help access any existing equity you may have or consolidate your existing debts.
 For more information, check out this home loan refinancing guide by Joust.

 Unnecessary services and subscriptions are also things that can be a problematic element if you’re trying to beat back loans and pay your bills on time at the same time.
-Think deeply and consider whether that cable TV or Xbox subscription is worth paying when you’re already having to juggle with so many expenses and make your decision.

 3. Explore Extra Income

 Earning more to keep up with your expenses is also a very valid way to keep up with your bills on time.
 How you choose to earn some extra cash depends a lot on your current career and situation in life.
-For example, if you don’t have a loan to pay and just want to make sure you’re not falling behind your bills, a part-time job can be just what you need.

 But on the other hand, if you have a loan to pay or have a family, then a part-time job simply won’t cut it.
 Instead you can set up a small eCommerce business or offer freelancing services.
-Or you can be an affiliate for other companies and earn more money without going out of your comfort zone.
+Or you can be an affiliate for companies like mine and earn more money without going out of your comfort zone.
 If your current job is too restrictive to make space for additional income, you might want to consider switching jobs to find a balance.

 Selling old stuff is also an excellent way to make some extra cash.
 But unlike a part-time job or side-business, this is not a recurring income source.